poissonconsulting/nlist/README.md

-An nlists object is a S3 class list of nlist objects with the same names, dimensionalities and typeofs. nlists objects are useful for storing multiple realizations of simulated datas sets.
+An nlists object is a S3 class list of nlist objects with the same names, dimensionalities and typeofs. nlists objects are useful for storing multiple realizations of simulated data sets.
 They can be converted to `coda::mcmc` and `coda::mcmc.list` objects.

 ## Installation